brevzin/cpp_proposals/2806_do_expr/do-expr.md

 # Revision History

-Since [@P2806R3], implementation, wording, introducing implicit last value, and adding an optional init-statement sequence to `do` expressions to address [lifetime issues](#lifetime).
+Since [@P2806R3], implementation, wording, introducing implicit last value, and adding an optional init-hoist to `do` expressions to address [lifetime issues](#lifetime).

 Since [@P2806R2], wording and referencing a longer discussion on divergence in [@P3549R0]{.title}.